Biomedical-Imaging-Group/napari-psfgenerator/README.md

 ## PSF Generator Napari Plugin

-The PSF Generator Napari Plugin provides an intuitive, interactive platform for simulating point spread functions (PSFs) directly within the Napari ecosystem.
-Built on PyTorch, this plugin supports both CPU and GPU-accelerated computations, ensuring fast and efficient simulations for fundamental and advanced optical modeling.
-Key features include:
+The **PSF Generator Napari Plugin** provides an intuitive, interactive platform for simulating **Point Spread Functions (PSFs)** directly within the Napari ecosystem.
+Built on **PyTorch**, this plugin supports both **CPU and GPU-accelerated** computations, ensuring fast and efficient simulations for fundamental and advanced optical modeling.

+### Key Features:

-Flexible Propagation Models: Scalar and vectorial propagators in Cartesian and spherical coordinates.
+- **Flexible Propagation Models:** Scalar and vectorial propagators in Cartesian and spherical coordinates.
-Customizable Parameters: Configure physical (e.g., numerical aperture, wavelength), numerical (e.g., pixel size, Z-stacks), and optical settings (e.g., Gibson-Lanni corrections, Zernike aberrations).
+- **Customizable Parameters:** Configure **physical** (e.g., numerical aperture, wavelength), **numerical** (e.g., pixel size, Z-stacks), and **optical settings** (e.g., Gibson-Lanni corrections, Zernike aberrations).
-Real-Time Visualization: Seamless integration with Napari for immediate visual feedback.
+- **Real-Time Visualization:** Seamless integration with Napari for immediate visual feedback.
-Versatile API: Access propagators programmatically for custom workflows.
+- **Versatile API:** Access propagators programmatically for custom workflows.
-Image Export: Save computed PSFs in TIFF format.
+- **Image Export:** Save computed PSFs in **TIFF format**.

-This plugin is a powerful tool for researchers in optics, computational microscopy, and imaging science, bridging user-friendly interactivity with the computational capabilities of our Python library.
+This plugin is a powerful tool for researchers in **optics, computational microscopy, and imaging science**, bridging user-friendly interactivity with the computational capabilities of our Python library.

 ----------------------------------